MarkVoitov/data-science-from-scratch/README.md

 Here's a fork with executed code of the book _Data Science from Scratch_ written by Joel Grus.
 All examples are made as .ipynb files in Jupiter Notebook.

 I created executable files while studying this book.
-All files partially repeat the code from the book, but a small part of the code is changed and updated.
+All files partially repeat the code from the book, but a part of the code is changed, updated and adapted to Python 3.

 ## Table of Contents